 Storytelling Corner

 Add a chalkboard or dry-erase board for drawing and storytelling.
 Kids can express their creativity while engaging with the sensory elements.
+You can even use the space to map out fun November dry erase calendar ideas to keep their daily activities organized.

 Sensory Waterfall

 Create a mini waterfall with tubes and funnels for water play.
 This is a hit during summer days and adds a soothing auditory element.
+It makes a perfect addition to any DIY water table.

 Bubble Wrap Joy